TUVYAGEL/Platform-Task/README.md

 ## Making post requests
 we are using a python script, so make sure you have python installed.

-open the father directory of "main.py", you need to call
+open the father directory of "main.py"
 ```sh
 pip install requests
 python main.py